 OECD better life index: Averagely speaking, can you live a good life in Spain?

 Life quality is an abstract concept that has many definitions.
-OECD came up with an OECD better life index to measure the life quality in OECD countries.
-Spain performs quite well in some Index measures, such as work-life balance, safety, health and social connections.
+OECD came up with an OECD better life index to measure the quality of life in OECD countries.
+Spain performs quite well in some Index measures, such as work-life balance, safety, health, and social connections.
 In this article, we will explain the key findings and explain why Spain is a good choice for good life quality.
+Click HERE to look at the better life index of Spain on the OECD website.

 Having a comfortable balance between work and life is a challenge for most working professionals.
 This highly impacts the mental and physical well-being of a worker.
 One of the important evaluation standards is the amount of time people spend at work.
 The more people work, the less time they will devote to family, leisure activities, and rest.